Home » Water Quality » Contaminants » How To Remove Lead From Water (Step-by-Step)

 Last Updated on

-Removing lead via reverse osmosis requires purchasing a reverse osmosis system with NSF certification for lead removal, such as the Waterdrop G3 800 RO system or the Aquatru RO filter.
+To remove lead from your water via reverse osmosis, you need to purchase an NSF-certified reverse osmosis system, such as the Waterdrop G3 800 RO system or the Aquatru RO filter.

-For water with extremely high lead concentration, the best option would be to purchase a whole house lead water filtration system to filter water across the entire house, as well as completely replacing old water pipes that may be leeching lead into the water.
+For water with an extremely high lead concentration, the best option is to purchase a whole-house lead water filtration system to filter water throughout the entire house.
+Another recommended solution is to completely replace your old water pipes that may be leaching lead into the water.

 Water Filters for Lead